Scotland: Sports

-Other sports

 Other distinctive features of the national sporting culture include the Highland games, curling and shinty.
 In boxing, Scotland has had 13 world champions, including Ken Buchanan, Benny Lynch and Jim Watt.
 Scotland has also been successful in motorsport, particularly in Formula One.
 Notable drivers include; David Coulthard, Jim Clark, Paul Di Resta, and Jackie Stewart.
 In IndyCar, Dario Franchitti has won 4 consecutive IndyCar world championships.

 Scotland has competed at every Commonwealth Games since 1930 and has won 356 medals in total—91 Gold, 104 Silver and 161 Bronze.
-Edinburgh played host to the Commonwealth Games in 1970 and 1986, and most recently Glasgow in 2014.
+Scotland has hosted the Commonwealth Games three times – Edinburgh played host to the Commonwealth Games in 1970 and 1986, and most recently Glasgow in 2014.
+Glasgow was confirmed as the host city for the 2026 Commonwealth Games in September 2024.
+Edinburgh was the host city for the inaugural Commonwealth Youth Games in 2000.

-Infrastructure

-Energy

-Scotland's primary sources for energy are provided through renewable energy (61.8%), nuclear (25.7%) and fossil fuel generation (10.9%).

-In Scotland, 98.6% of all electricity used was from renewable sources.
-This is minus net exports.
-Between October 2021 and September 2022 63.1% of all electricity generated in Scotland was from renewable sources, 83.6% was classed as low carbon and 14.5% was from fossil fuels.

-The Scottish Government has a target to have the equivalent of 50% of the energy for Scotland's heat, transport and electricity consumption to be supplied from renewable sources by 2030.

-Transport

-Air

-Scotland has five international airports operating scheduled services to Europe, North America and Asia, as well as domestic services to England, Northern Ireland and Wales.